Why you should never /reload on Spigot, Bukkit, and Paper

-As Java doesn't provide a proper way to "unload" classes that the server has already loaded, this started to cause a few subtle issues and errors.
+As Java doesn't provide a supported or safe way to unload or reload code that is already loaded, this started to cause a few subtle issues and errors.
 Loading everything again in some cases caused conflicts between the way it loaded initially and the way it loaded during reload.
-This issue is especially severe when replacing plugin jar files were modified.
-Due to this, Spigot has always not recommended the usage of the reload command.
+This issue is especially severe when replacing plugin jar files.
+Due to this, both Spigot and Paper have never recommended the use of the reload command.
 Significant distaste for the reload command due to the issues it caused was already evident as early as 2011, only shortly after Bukkit had started.
 Since then, these issues have gotten significantly worse.

 If you need to: